-I.B.1.
+- I.B.1.
 The program, with approval of its Sponsoring Institution, must designate a primary clinical site.
+(Core) - I.B.1.a) The Sponsoring Institution must also sponsor ACGME-accredited residency programs in anesthesiology and obstetrics and gynecology.
 (Core)

-I.B.1.a) The Sponsoring Institution must sponsor an ACGME-accredited program in pediatric anesthesiology.
-(Core) I.B.1.b) There must be only one pediatric cardiac anesthesiology program associated with a single anesthesiology program.
+I.B.1.b) There must be interaction between the anesthesiology residency and the fellowship that results in coordination of educational, clinical, and investigative activities.
+(Detail) I.B.1.c) There must be an active maternal fetal medicine and neonatology service that is regularly involved in multidisciplinary care.
 (Core) I.B.2.
 There must be a program letter of agreement (PLA) between the program and each participating site that governs the relationship between the program and the participating site providing a required assignment.
 (Core) I.B.2.a) The PLA must: I.B.2.a).(1) be renewed at least every 10 years; and, (Core) I.B.2.a).(2) be approved by the designated institutional official (DIO).
 (Core) I.B.3.
 The program must monitor the clinical learning and working environment at all participating sites.
 (Core) I.B.3.a) At each participating site there must be one faculty member, designated by the program director, who is accountable for fellow education for that site, in collaboration with the program director.
-(Core)
+(Core) Background an d Intent: While all fellowship programs must be sponsored by a single